dominicsayers/dominicsayers.github.com/cv.md

 This fully funded Series A company offers a capability uplift in a particular public sector market.
 It has developed some unique technology IP and has 35 engineers working in various disciplines.

-### VP of Engineering (2020-present)
+### VP of Engineering (March 2020-November 2021)

+As VP of Engineering I have hired team heads for the majority of my teams.
+We have worked together to build an overall engineering team that is empowered from top to bottom.
+Process and practice improvement ideas have come from all levels of the team and become accepted across every squad.

+As a member of the senior leadership team I have won acceptance of ideas about company structure and been a key part of achieving recognised security standards for the company.

 <ul>
   <li>Scaling a multi-skilled engineering team for a Series A B2B startup</li>
+  <li>Built and introduced an innovative additional product to market</li>
+  <li>Delivered a highly secure platform with regular CREST-certified pentesting, intended for use in challenging environments</li>
   <li>Ensured engineering processes are ISO 27001 & ISO 27012 compliant as the company achieved ISO 27001 certification</li>
   <li>Added on-prem deployment to a cloud-based platform</li>
-  <li>Built and introduced an innovative additional product to market</li>
   <li>Significant refactoring of legacy codebase while keeping the lights on</li>
-  <li>Delivered a highly secure platform with regular CREST-certified pentesting, intended for use in challenging environments</li>
   <li>Delivered products that use diverse technologies</li>
   <ul class="print">
     <li>WebRTC with STUN/TURN</li>